kontainapp/guide/appendix/azure_aks.md

 ```
 Note: This approach may not work with Microsoft accounts or accounts that have two-factor authentication enabled.

-+++ Start a Kubernetes (AKS) cluster
++++ AKS Kubernetes cluster with ***Nested*** Virtualization
 Below is an example of starting a kubernetes cluster in US-West region 1.

+As a reference, the various instances available in Azure are outlined [here](https://docs.microsoft.com/en-us/azure/virtual-machines/dv3-dsv3-series).

-We use an instance that enables use of "Nested" Virutalization using KVM, and in case of Azure, the minimum instance that enables this is "Standard_D4s_v3".
+We use an instance type that enables use of **"Nested"** Virutalization using KVM, and in case of Azure, the minimum instance that enables this is "Standard_D4s_v3".

 ```
-# create a resource using which you can dispose of your cluster later
+# create a Resource Group using which you can dispose of your cluster later
+# a Resource Group is like a project, a grouping of all resources used for sake of billing
-az group create --name kdocs --location westus2
+$ az group create --name kdocs --location westus2

-# create a 1 node cluster for testing with an instance that enables nested virutalization using KVM
+# Initially, create a 1 node cluster for testing with an instance that enables nested virutalization using KVM
-az aks create \
+$ az aks create \
 -g kdocs \
 -n kdocscluster \
 --enable-managed-identity \